rjvasquez1996/IAC-free-tier/terraform/section-04-api-gateway/README.md

 # Section 04 — API Gateway

 Deploys an **HTTP API Gateway** with CORS configured to allow requests from the CloudFront domain created in section 03.
-Other sections (e.g. section 05) attach their own routes and integrations to this gateway.

 ## Architecture